leonidg/gitdoc/Git.md

 	<span class="unstaged">both modified:   foo.txt</span></code></pre>

 It looks like Git was able to automatically merge `baz.txt` but not `foo.txt`.
 That makes sense.
 The change in `baz.txt` that was in `another-branch` was just an extra line that wasn't in `master`.
 So to merge it, we can just include the line.
 But with `foo.txt`, the situation is more complicated.
 There were two lines in `master` that weren't in `another-branch` and one line in `another-branch` that wasn't in master.
+This situation is known as a _merge conflict_.

 Here's what happened to the file after the `git merge`:

 <pre><code>$ git diff foo.txt
 <span class="diff"><span class="files">diff --cc foo.txt